 The third gallery is the Persian Art section.
 Since the museum has relatively few Persian pieces, it is supplemented with pieces from a private collection in La Jolla.
 They had jewelry boxes made of varnished paper mache with intricate floral patterns.
 There was also a large tile piece on the wall.
 This piece was created in the 1920’s, but Marika explained that it was in a more ancient style.
 The 1920’s were a time of great interest in Iranian art because the country had just opened up to British and American oil exploration.
 Everyone was very excited about Iran at the time, Marika explained.

-Although I had visited the collection at the San Diego Museum of Art before, I hadn’t realized how vast and significant the collection really is.
-If you find yourself in San Diego, make sure to check out the San Diego Museum of Modern Art and their collection of Indian and South Asian art!
+Although I had visited the collection at the San Diego Museum of Art before, I hadn’t realized how vast and significant the collection is.
+If you find yourself in San Diego, check out the San Diego Museum of Modern Art and their collection of Indian and South Asian art!